ahmedengu/MVC-Ecom/README.md

 # MVC-Ecom
-a simple Ecommerce script for ICC.Canada internship it build without using any frameworks as they requested
+a simple Ecommerce script for ICC.Canada internship it built without using any frameworks as they requested
 ## features
 * MVC
   * controllers